alanef/stop-user-enumeration/stop-user-enumeration/readme.txt

 An example jail.local is found in plugin directory stop-user-enumeration/fail2ban = How can I report security bugs? =
 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/stop-user-enumeration)

+== Privacy ==

+This plugin includes an optional email feature for plugin news and updates.
+When enabled:

+* Your email address may be sent to https://fullworksplugins.com for important plugin updates and security notices
+* This is completely optional and requires your explicit consent via the opt-in form in the plugin settings
+* No data is collected or transmitted without your permission
+* You can opt-out at any time from the plugin settings
+* No other personal data is collected or transmitted to external services

+The plugin logs attempted user enumeration attacks locally using WordPress's standard logging system:
+* IP addresses of potential attackers are logged locally for security monitoring
+* These logs remain on your server and are not transmitted to any external service
+* Logs can be used with fail2ban or similar tools for enhanced security

+For more information about data handling, please visit https://fullworksplugins.com/privacy-policy/

 == Upgrade Notice ==